 Tiglath Pileser III was the first Assyrian king named in the Bible.
 He is called Pul which was his name before he seized the throne and adopted a throne name, Tiglath Pileser III.
 The north tribes of Zebulun and Naphtali were conquered by Tiglath Pileser III and made into Assyrian provinces.
 The prophet Isaiah refers to the darkness and gloom that overcame these northern provinces at this time and looks forward to the birth of a King who will bring honor to these humbled regions.
 In Isaiah 9:1, the birth of a child is foretold who will be called, “Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace!”
 See below for more in depth historical background to Isaiah’s prophecies recorded in Isaiah 7 – 9:8.

 Most of the reliefs from Tiglath Pileser III’s palace at Nimrud are damaged.
-However, what we do have is interesting.
-Several reliefs show the Assyrian king attacking Syrian cities.
+However, several interesting reliefs were recovered that show the Assyrian king attacking Syrian cities.

 The Capture of Astartu